 In between the bad seat and poor sound, and trying to find Peetimes for two hours, I didn’t enjoy this the way I’d hoped.

-But in spite of this, there were many good things:
+But in spite of this, there were many good things in the Downton Abbey movie:

 - Thomas Barrow got some romantic attention!
 This was hinted at in the trailers and was nice to see played out.